FrankLeeeee/HPCAI-2020-BERT-Submission/README.md

 # HPCAI-2020-BERT-Submission

 ## Introduction
 This codebase is to reproduce the results in the report submitted to APAC HPCAI 2020.
 We optimize the distributed performance by using gradient checkpointing.
-The baseline is run on 1 V100 GPU on NSCC dgx-dev and the optimized code is run on 2 nodes with 4 GPUs on each node.
+The baseline is run on 1 V100 GPU on NSCC DGX and the optimized code is run on 2 nodes with 4 GPUs on each node on NSCC DGX.
 The optimized code can achieve more than 8 times throughput compared to baseline experiment.

 ## Gradient checkpointing
 Gradient checkpointing is a method to save GPU memory and boost the batch size in expense of some computation time.
 The paper is published here https://arxiv.org/abs/1604.06174.
 This method does not modify the structure of the model, it can be integrated into the code seamlessly.
 The original code is in `modeling_v0.py` and the code with gradient checkpointing is in `modeling_v2.py`.

 ## Checkpoint saving
-This code will save checkpoints at 20 min automatically as configured in the TensorFlow estimator:
+This code will save checkpoints at 20 min automatically as configured by `save_checkpoints_secs` in the TensorFlow estimator:
 ```python
 run_config = tf.estimator.RunConfig(
         model_dir=FLAGS.output_dir if master_process else None,